AntonovAnton/math.evaluation/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.
 If you enjoy my work and find it valuable, please consider becoming my [sponsor on GitHub](https://github.com/sponsors/AntonovAnton).
 Your support will enable me to share more open-source code.
 Together, we can make a positive impact in the developer community!

 Looking to localize your project?
 Check out [l10n.dev](https://l10n.dev), an AI-powered localization service.
 [Translate JSON](https://l10n.dev/ws/translate-json) files while preserving format, keys, and placeholders.
-Supports 165+ languages with an easy-to-use API and UI.
+Supports 165 languages with an easy-to-use API and UI.
 Get started for free!

 ## License
 This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](https://github.com/AntonovAnton/math.evaluation?tab=License-1-ov-file) file for details.

 ## Contact
 If you have any questions or suggestions, feel free to open an issue or contact me directly.
-For localization needs, consider using [l10n.dev](https://l10n.dev) to improve your translation process.